Islamophobia in Canada: Public schools

 The role of public education in promoting or denouncing Islamophobia has been studied.
 There have been many reported incidents at public schools in Canada that have been described as Islamophobic.
 The interactions of non-Muslim students, teachers and administrators have been described by one antiracist and gender-equity practitioner at a Canadian school board as based on stereotypes that are "reminiscent of the long-gone colonial era."
 Research also suggests that teachers’ low expectations racial and ethnic minoritized youth can lead to negative evaluation and biased assessments, and this is compounded by Islamophobic attitudes.
 One student, for example, believes that in high school she was often treated according to the misconception that education is not valued for Muslim women, and therefore her educational aspirations were not taken very seriously by the school's guidance counsellors.
 Hijab-wearing Muslim girls in elementary school have also reported being asked questions such as "Do you have some kind of head injury?" or "Are you bald?" by teachers.

 In August 2016, the National Council of Canadian Muslims (NCCM) in partnership with other Muslim organizations as well as the Canadian Human Rights Commission published a guidebook for educators on how they can fight Islamophobia and its effect on Muslim children in Canadian classrooms.
 The creation of the guide was inspired in part by the case of an Ontario high school teacher who was fired in 2015 after it was discovered that he had tweeted racist and Islamophobic messages on Twitter.
 In December 2016, the York Region District School Board (YRDSB) in Ontario elected a new chair shortly after the NCCM (in conjunction with other community groups) filed a human rights complaint following a series of Facebook posts were published by the principal of a public school.

 In January 2021, to mark the 4th anniversary of the Quebec Mosque Shooting, Inspirit Foundation and Noor Culture Centre launched a video series called 'Islamophobia-is'.
 They also included with it a guide for teachers of students in 6th to 12th grade.

+In 2023, a Muslim student was singled out for allegedly missing pride activities and was told "you don't belong here" by his teacher.

+In April 2023, Bernard Drainville Quebec Minister of Education announced plans to ban prayer in all provincial public schools.